okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-ngrok/main/index.md

 ### Verify the event hook

-Verify the event hook to prove that your external service controls the endpoint.
+You must verify the event hook to prove that your external service controls the endpoint.
 See [One-Time Verification Request](/docs/concepts/event-hooks/#one-time-verification-request).

-To complete the one-time verification of the event hook:

-* After creating the event hook, and:

-  * Your local application server is running (`>node server.js`).

-  * Your local ngrok session is running (and the forwarding URL is the same as the URL field defined in the event hook).

-  Click **Verify** to complete the one-time verification step.

-Or:

-* After making sure that your ngrok session and local application are ready for the external verification call, go to the Event Hooks table, click the **Actions** dropdown menu of your **UNVERIFIED** event hook, and select **Verify**.
+If you didn't verify the hook during the [Create the event hook](#create-an-okta-event-hook) procedure, ensure that your ngrok session and local application are ready for the external verification call, and go to the Event Hooks table, click the **Actions** dropdown menu of your **UNVERIFIED** event hook, and select **Verify**.

 The event hook is now set up with a status of **VERIFIED** and is ready to send event hook calls to your external service.